dfranklin02/assessments/writing/organization/medium.md

 ## Organization

-Effective writing uses an appropriate form, or structure, to organize ideas.
-The DAACS writing assessment is assessed according to the structure of the essay, as well as the use of transitions between paragraphs.

-Effective writing uses an appropriate form, or structure, to organize ideas.
-The DAACS writing assessment is assessed according to the structure of the essay, as well as the use of transitions between paragraphs.
+Effective writing uses an appropriate form, or structure, to organize ideas in a way that makes sense to your readers.
+Essays written for the DAACS writing assessment are assessed according to their overall structure, as well as the use of transitions between paragraphs.